dbortoluzzi/mpai-aif-v1/README.rst

 =====================================
 This code refers to the first implementation of the MPAI-AIF specification as described in https://mpai.community/wp-content/uploads/2021/10/MPAI-AIF-WD0.12.pdf.
 It contains a given number of AI modules (AIMs) and implements a simple use case.

+The software runs on the ST IoT NODE https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html

 The Architecture has the following characteristics
 •	based on Zephyr operating system (based on RTOS)
 •	Implements only MPAI Events (High Priority events)